 Average Weather at High Island Louisiana, United States

-At High Island, the temperature typically varies from 61°F to 88°F over the course of the year, and is rarely below 53°F or above 90°F.
+At High Island, the summers are hot and oppressive, the winters are comfortable and windy, and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 61°F to 88°F and is rarely below 53°F or above 90°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.